amirrajan/rubymotion-applied/index.md

 ---

-This page contains documentation that will help you get started with build mobile apps using Ruby.
+This page contains documentation that will help you get started with building mobile apps using Ruby.
 Content on this page is released under Apache 2.0 and can be found [here](http://github.com/amirrajan/rubymotion-applied).
 Feel free to contribute your own documentation or provide suggestions via GitHub Issues.